gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 to do a similar correction and also provide "honest" inferences; we are just going to learn one of them.

-\indent Generally, the challenge in this situation is that if you perform many tests at the same time (instead of just one test), you inflate the Type I error rate.
+\indent Generally, the challenge in this situation is that if you perform many tests at the same time (instead of just one test), you inflate the
+Type I error rate.
+\index{type I error}
 We can define the ***family-wise error rate*** as the probability that at least one error is made on a set of tests or, more compactly, Pr(At least 1 error is made) where Pr() is the probability of an event occurring.
 The family-wise error is meant to capture the overall